 Lansdowne is one of the beautiful and unspoiled hill stations of Uttaranchal and is one of the best hill stations near Delhi.
 Unlike its counterparts, Lansdowne is well connected with motorcycle roads and is located on the Kotware-Pauri road in Garhwal district.
 It is situated at an elevation of 1,706 meters above sea level and is named after its founder; the Viceroy of India from 1888 to 1894, Lord Lansdowne.

 Climate: This hill station used to be a favorite retreat among the Britishers.
-Its scenic beauty, picturesque location, and favorable climate have always attracted visitors, especially during summer months.
+Its scenic beauty, picturesque location, and favorable climate have always attracted visitors, especially during the summer months.
 Even the Britishers couldn’t resist themselves from building their cantonment over here.
 Today, this histrionic garrison is well-preserved and is open to the public.

 The soothing and invigorating climate of this region attracts a good number of people to visit and spend their holidays here.
 Nature lovers and newlyweds love this hill station as it is considered a treasure trove of romance and scenic beauty.